 Yasmin has been a member of several governmental and professional bodies including the UK Government’s Round Table for Sustainable Development where she championed environmental issues in the built environment.
 As a non-executive director of the East of England Development Agency she campaigned for better housing standards and innovative commercial buildings.
 She was elected as a member of the Architects Registration Board and a trustee and Hon Secretary of both the Royal Institute of British Architects (RIBA) and the Architectural Association.
 She served as branch Chair of the RIBA Hertfordshire Association of Architects and RIBA Regional Chair for the East of England.

-Dennis Sharp (1933-2010) was best known as an author, teacher and critic, with countless articles, books, exhibitions, events and magazines to his name.
+Dennis was best known as an author, teacher and critic, with countless articles, books, exhibitions, events and magazines to his name.
 He helped set up Docomomo International and worked tirelessly to save modern buildings from demolition.
-His work on Modernism, the MARS Group, Odeons, German Expressionism and Connell Ward & Lucas was ground-breaking.
+His work on Modernism, the MARS Group, Odeons, German Expressionism and Connell Ward & Lucas was groundbreaking.
 He was responsible for the citations for Sydney Opera House and the Fagus Factory when they were being considered for World Heritage status.
 He maintained an architectural practice throughout his working life.
 In 1992 he was joined by his wife Yasmin Shariff and together they were responsible for many building projects as well as exhibition designs.

-Sharp liked construction, no doubt influenced by the fact that his father and grandfather were builders.
+Dennis loved construction, no doubt influenced by the fact that his father and grandfather were builders.
 His scholarship resulted in involvement on many complex and historic buildings including Chandos House by Robert Adam and Norman Foster’s famous Renault building in Swindon.